 U.S. Bank primarily serves the southern and Midwestern regions of the United States, including Kansas, Missouri, and Colorado.
 It offers a full range of products and services, including checking and savings accounts, credit cards, mortgages, auto loans, investment services, and wealth management solutions.

 You can also choose from five different savings and money market accounts.
-U.S. Bank’s standard savings account has a minimum opening deposit of $25, and, unfortunately, interest rates are low.
-However, you can link your savings account to your checking for overdraft protection with no fees.
+U.S. Bank’s Smartly® Savings account has a minimum opening deposit of $25, and, unfortunately, interest rates are low.
+However, you can link your savings account to your checking for overdraft protection with no fees and receive much higher APY on your savings.

 As a member of the MoneyPass network, U.S. Bank grants free access to over 37,000 U.S. Bank ATMs nationwide.
 However, using an out-of-network ATM will result in a $2.50 transaction fee from U.S. Bank.